NikosKont/course-assignments/optimization-methods/svd-pca/README.md

 # SVD & PCA

-Implementation and application of SVD and PCA on the MovieLens dataset.
+Implementation of SVD from scratch.
+Derivation and implementation of PCA using SVD.
+User similarity search in low-dimensional PCA space on the MovieLens dataset.